ugis22/movie_predictions/README.md

 This repository includes the following main files:

 * a dataset `movies.Rdata` used to perform the analysis.
-* a code book that describes the variables and the data called `CodeBook.md`.
 * a `README.md` that explains how all of the scripts work and how they are connected.
 * a `Rmd` file that shows the raw code of the linear regression and bayesian modeling analysis called `movies_prediction.Rmd`.
 * a htlm file that shows the analysis that was performed called `movies_predictions.html`.